rahulkhatri19/VideoStreamer/README.md

 ### App Specifications:

 - Kotlin 100% code.
+- **MVP** Architecture Pattern.
 - [ExoPlayer](https://github.com/google/ExoPlayer) : ExoPlayer is used to play videos.
 - [Firebase Authentication](https://firebase.google.com/docs/auth) : Firebase Authentication for Google login only, used to register used for app.
 - [Firebase Realtime Database](https://firebase.google.com/docs/database): For app realtime data Firebase is used, main use is to store user left which video at which position/time.
 - [Glide](https://github.com/bumptech/glide) : To showcase image from url (server).
-- [Retrofit2](https://github.com/square/retrofit) : In Vedio all activity retrofit2 is used as networking library.
+- [Retrofit2](https://github.com/square/retrofit) : In Video all activity retrofit2 is used as networking library.
-- [Shimmer Facebook library](https://github.com/facebook/shimmer-android): SHowing progress like layout.
+- [Shimmer Facebook library](https://github.com/facebook/shimmer-android): Showing progress like layout.

 ### Apk